caseygomez/Credit_Risk_Analysis/README.md

 # Credit Risk Analysis

 ## Overview:
-Utilizing data preparation, statistical reasoning, and machine learning to solve a real-world challenge: credit card risk.
-This analysis uses supervised machine learning techniques such as resampling, SMOTEENN and ensemble classifiers to predict credit risk.
+This project tests my skills in data preparation, statistical reasoning, and machine learning to solve a real-world challenge: credit card risk.
+Utilizing different techniques to train and evaluate models with unbalanced classes, after carefully analyzing the performance of these models I recommend --- should be used to predict credit risk.
 All analysis is written in Python.

 ---
 ### Resources: